bazel-contrib/toolchains_llvm/README.md

 [t-res]: https://docs.bazel.build/versions/main/toolchains.html#toolchain-resolution
 [extra-target-pitfalls-comment]: WORKSPACE#L31-L63

-Currently only the `wasm32-unknown-wasi` extra target is fully implemented/tested.
+Currently only the following extra targets are implemented/tested at all:
+  - `wasm32-unknown-wasi`
+  - `wasm32-unknown-none`

 Other targets *can* be specified but are unlikely to work as the glue needed to fetch their sysroots/compiler-rt (i.e. `libclang_rt.builtins-...`) is not yet implemented.

+[`tests/extra_targets`](tests/extra_targets) contains some examples that use the extra toolchains configured in this repo's workspace.

 ### Manually